The Sphinx

 Although the Sphinx has suffered over the centuries the archetype itself is perennial.
 Today the Red Lion remains the most enigmatic sculpture on Earth and has influenced many cultures around the world—versions can be seen in Greece, Turkey, India, Sri Lanka, Burma and Thailand.
 Below is an example from an Attic grave monument:

 There is much disagreement over the age of the Sphinx but the water erosion around the enclosure would suggest that it predates dynastic Egypt.
-Indeed, the age is so great that even the pharaohs would have considered it ancient.
-By studying the weathering, geologists have concluded that the Sphinx was carved during the archaic Zep Tepi.
+Indeed, the age is so great that even the pharaohs considered the Sphinx to be ancient.
+By studying the weathering, geologists concluded that this monument was carved during the archaic Zep Tepi.

-So if we consciously belly breathe “love as power” via the nose, then this leads naturally to salvation.
+So if we belly breathe “power as love” via the nose, then this leads naturally to deeper levels of awareness.
 In other words, they are complimentary—for within the depths of power, love finds its strength and within the tenderness of love, power finds its purpose.
-Below we can see the LOVEPOWER that inspires the starseed we call the Magician:
+Below we can see the Starseed that we call the Magician:

-In fact, our demons will only give up their names when they are loved—if the shunned aspects of ourselves feel safe enough to step from the shadows.
-Loving the darkness then, is really a huge leap of faith—the hero’s journey towards unity.
+When it comes to the unification of the opposites, our demons will only give up their names when they are loved; if the shunned aspects of ourselves feel safe enough to step from the shadows.
+Loving the darkness then, is really a leap of faith—the hero’s journey towards reconciliation.
 In other words:

 SELF-LOVE BREEDS SELF-AWARENESS